Mastering the Wyckoff Trading Method: Step-by-Step Tutorial

 (1) Demand & Supply Law

-The basic concept behind every economic theory.
-Price should rise if demand is greater than supply, and decline if supply is greater than demand.
-Moreover, when demand and supply are found in equilibrium the price should remain unchanged.
+The law of demand and supply is the core idea behind every economic theory.
+Prices go up when demand is greater than supply, and they go down when supply is greater than demand.
+When demand and supply are balanced, the price should stay the same.

 (2) Cause & Effect Law

-This is one of the fundamental laws of the astronomical universe.
-For every effect, there is a definite cause, and for every cause, there is a definite effect.
-According to Wyckoff, price action is not a random event, price action is the effect of a particular cause.
-Therefore, the price changes as a result of specific events.
-Based on the phases of accumulation and distribution, traders can make reliable predictions about future price action.
+This is one of the fundamental laws of the universe.
+For every effect, there is a clear cause, and for every cause, there is a clear effect.
+According to Wyckoff, price action is never random; it is always the effect of a specific cause.
+This means price changes happen because of certain events.
+By studying the phases of accumulation and distribution, traders can make reliable forecasts about future price movements.

-In Wyckoff's basic chart, there are two consolidation periods that provide the cause for the price to change in the future (effect):
+In Wyckoff’s basic chart, two consolidation phases create the cause that leads to future price changes (effect):

-accumulation is the cause of an upcoming uptrend (effect)
+■ Accumulation is the cause of a coming uptrend (effect)

-distribution is the cause of an upcoming downtrend (effect)
+■ Distribution is the cause of a coming downtrend (effect)

-By using a simple chart, traders can measure a cause (Accumulation/Distribution) and count the extent of its effect (Uptrend/Downtrend).
+With a simple chart, traders can measure the cause (Accumulation/Distribution) and estimate the size of the effect (Uptrend/Downtrend).

 (3) Effort vs Result Law

-The third law links price action (result) with volume (effort).
-The price changes as a result of a specific effort, this effort can be measured by analyzing the trading volume.
+The third law connects price action (result) with volume (effort).
+Price changes are the result of a certain effort, and this effort can be measured by looking at trading volume.

-If price action and volume are found in random order, there is a high probability that the trend will consolidate, or even reverse
+■ If price action and volume move randomly, there is a high chance that the trend will pause or even reverse.

-Divergences between price action and volume create tricky market conditions.
-For instance, a price breakout above a key resistance should be confirmed by a significant increase in volume.
-If the price breaks key resistance and volume remain unchanged, there is a high probability that the price will soon retrace below resistance.
-This situation is described as a fakeout.
-Besides, key market tops or bottoms should be confirmed by significant volume.
+Divergences between price and volume create difficult market conditions.
+For example, a breakout above a key resistance level should be confirmed by a strong increase in volume.
+If price breaks resistance but volume does not rise, there is a high chance the price will quickly fall back below resistance.
+This is called a fakeout.
+Likewise, major market tops or bottoms should always be confirmed by strong volume.

-The Composite Operator represents smart money that needs significant liquidity to enter the market.
-Financial trading is a zero-sum game, and as a few people are making a lot of money, there are also a lot of others who are losing money.
-If a single entity controls the market, it has a strong incentive to move the market against the herd.
-This is a particularly useful point of view for traders to adopt a contrarian culture, as they should.
+The Composite Operator represents smart money, which needs large amounts of liquidity to enter the market.
+Trading is a zero-sum game: while a few make big profits, many others lose money.
+If one entity controls the market, it has a strong reason to move prices against the majority.
+This way of thinking helps traders develop a contrarian mindset, as Wyckoff advised.

 The Four (4) Phases of the Market Cycle

-According to Wyckoff, the Composite Operator applies a predictable strategy that creates a repeating market cycle consisting of four phases:
+According to Wyckoff, the Composite Operator follows a predictable strategy that creates a recurring market cycle with four phases:

 -